The change of preference period explained for Year 12s

 Finally, give yourself a break if things don’t go according to plan and you don’t receive the offers you wanted.
 While high schools put a lot of pressure on you to achieve a high ATAR, the reality is that there are plenty of other ways to get into university.
 One option is to go through Open Universities Australia.

-You should be so proud of what you’ve achieved to get here.
-Exams are over, all that hard work is behind you, and your future is just beginning.
+No matter what you decide, you should be so proud of what you’ve achieved to get here.
+Your hard work is almost behind you, and your future is just beginning.